LaxarJS/laxar/docs/manuals/visibility_events.md

 This informs other widgets and especially the runtime of the visibility change.

-### Changing Visibility of a Directly Embedded Layout

-Some widgets such as the *laxar-popup-widget* directly load *layouts* which in turn provide widget areas.
-For these widgets, requesting a visibility change for individual areas is not possible, because the name of the areas is not known.

-To trigger re-evaluation of these areas, containing widgets may trigger `changeWidgetVisibilityRequest.{widget-id}.{visible}` events.
-The ID can be read from the `$scope` (or `axContext` respectively) as `.widget.id`.

-The runtime then automatically triggers visibility requests for the embedded areas.

 ## Summary (TL;DR)

   * Visibility events help to improve render times and to reduce CPU- and memory-use.

-  * Widgets may *react* to visibility changes by processing `didChangeAreaVisibility` events, directly or through the laxar-patterns visibility handler.
+  * Widgets may *react* to visibility changes by processing `didChangeAreaVisibility` events, directly or using the [`axVisibility`](.,/api/runtime.widget_services_visibility.md) injection.

   * The runtime publishes `didChangeAreaVisibility` events before`didNavigate`.

-  * AngularJS directives can use the `axVisibilityService` for simplified handling without help from their containing widget.

   * Widgets that provide areas and that influence the visibility of those areas *should control* visibility by responding to `changeAreaVisibilityRequest` events.
-They should also trigger such requests after initiating a visibility change to any of their provided areas.
+  Widgets that manage visibility should trigger such requests after initiating a visibility change to any of their provided areas.
+  The `axVisibility` injection helps to take care of these tasks as well.